AdamEbrahim/Smart-Stock-Trader/README.md

 ```

-3. After completing the above, to install the required dependencies (ideally in venv except for Raspberry Pi with LED strip and PIR sensor) run:
+3. After completing the above, to install the required dependencies run:

 - On Windows or MacOS:
 ```bash